 Marshfield Farm sits eight miles north of the City of Bath on the edge of the rolling Cotswold Hills.
-The farm comprises nearly 1,000 acres of land on which we grow crops and rear dairy cows.
-We are a working farm that also produces ice cream; every process is carried out on the farm itself.
+The farm comprises over 1,100 acres of land on which we grow crops and rear dairy cows.
+We are a working farm that also produces ice cream; every process is carried out on the farm itself and we’re proud our dairy heritage remains strong across our business.
 We grow the food for the cows, the cows graze the pastures and produce the milk that goes into the ice creams.
 The ice cream and sorbets are all made in a converted cowshed on the farm and stored in freezers in another farm building.
-Finally, the finished product is enjoyed in our new ice cream parlour on the farm or transported to shops and tourist sites across the country.
-We like to use the phrase “Cow to Cone”!
-Watch our Cow to Cone video here.
+Finally, the finished product is enjoyed in our new ice cream parlour on the farm or transported to shops and tourist sites nationwide.
+We like to use the phrase “Cow to Cone” to describe this process; watch our Cow to Cone video here.

-In 1999, we converted the farm to organic.
-The farm is now run according to Soil Association standards, which means self-sufficiency and sustainability are key priorities.
+In 1987, we converted the farm to organic.
+The farm is run in accordance with Soil Association standards, meaning animal welfare, self-sufficiency and sustainability are our top priorities.

-We grow over 95% of the food and bedding needs of our cows.
 Each cow drinks around 80 litres of water a day – that’s about a bathtub full!
-Our own borehole on the farm serves all their water requirments.
+Our own boreholes on the farm (the first dug in 2008 and the second 2016) serve all their water requirements.
 All waste produced by the cows (aka cow pats!) is made into compost and returned to the soil to improve its fertility.
-The milk our cows produce is the main ingredient in our ice creams.
+The milk our cows produce is the main ingredient in our ice creams – on average, more than 50% of every scoop is made from our own organic milk.
 A single cow will produce up to 50 litres of milk every day.
 About two thirds of the milk produced goes into our ice creams – the rest is sent to local dairies to be bottled.
+To find out more about our organic milk please see our News article ‘Real Dairy Ice Cream with No Compromise’.

 Here’s a bit about the measures we’ve taken to be at the forefront of green energy on the farm and in the ice cream factory…